ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 What if state is ``leader`` or ``peon``?

   This should not happen.
 There is a chance this might happen however, and it has a lot to do with clock skews -- see `Clock Skews`_.
-If you're not suffering from clock skews, then please prepare your logs (see `Preparing your logs`_) and reach out to us.
+If you are not suffering from clock skews, then please prepare your logs (see `Preparing your logs`_) and reach out to us.